dmeach/greyscale-privacy-policy/README.md

 ## Introduction

-This Privacy Policy describes how Grayscale ("we", "our", or "the app") handles your information.
+This Privacy Policy describes how grayscale ("we", "our", or "the app") handles your information.
 We are committed to protecting your privacy.

 ## Information We Collect

 Grayscale stores most data locally on your device.
 For the global leaderboard feature, some anonymized data is synced to the cloud.

 ### Data Stored Locally
-- **Usage Statistics**: Time spent in greyscale mode, session history, streaks, achievements
+- **Usage Statistics**: Time spent in grayscale mode, session history, streaks, achievements
 - **Preferences**: App settings and configuration
 - **Notifications**: Daily reminder notifications are scheduled locally on your device (no data is sent externally)

 ### Data Synced to Cloud (for Leaderboard)
 - **Anonymous User ID**: A randomly generated identifier (not linked to your identity)
-- **Display Name**: The username you choose to show on the leaderboard
+- **Display Name**: The username you choose, which is **publicly linked** to your usage statistics
-- **Leaderboard Stats**: Greyscale time (weekly/monthly/yearly), streak, level, and unlocked achievements
+- **Leaderboard Stats**: Grayscale usage time, streak, level, and achievements (linked to your Display Name)

 ## How We Use Your Information

 All data is used solely to provide app functionality:
 - Track your grayscale usage and progress
 - Display achievements and milestones
-- Show your statistics on the global leaderboard (anonymously)
+- **Global Leaderboard**: We display your chosen Display Name alongside your tracked grayscale minutes and streaks.
+This allows you to compete with other users.
+By setting a Display Name, you consent to this public display of your usage data.

 ## Data Sharing